AdwoaAgyeiwaa/Creating-A-Database/README.md

 # Creating-A-Database
+Hello:hand:,<br>
-In this project, we'll go over database management fundamentals and SQL using the MySQL Relational Database Management System
+In this project, we will build a database from the ground up using the lessons we learned from the "Beginner-SQL-Codes" repository.<br>
+Are you ready???<br><br>

+DISCLAIMER: I AM A NOVICE IN SQL PROGRAMMING.
+I AM JUST SHARING MY JOURNEY WITH YOU:smiley: